London's Shard tower opens with empty floors, flat rents

 “Recovering our investment is a minor thing at the moment,” said Sheikh Abdullah Bin Saoud Al Thani, governor of Qatar Central Bank.

-The development cost of the Shard, a neighbouring office building called The Place and communal areas around London Bridge train station is about 1.5 billion pounds.
+The development cost of the Shard, a neighboring office building called The Place and communal areas around London Bridge train station is about 1.5 billion pounds ($2.4 billion).

-“We have confidence in the London market and a long relationship with London,” he said, emphasising that a slowdown was part of a normal economic cycle.
+“We have confidence in the London market and a long relationship with London,” he said, emphasizing that a slowdown was part of a normal economic cycle.

 The only tenant so far is the 195-room Shangri-La hotel, which will occupy floors 34 to 52 of the 87-storey tower.
 Sellar expects the rest of the building to be fully occupied by the end of 2014, conceding it was a long-term view he could take only because of the Qatari backing.